Meta (Facebook): Software Engineer Levels

 E8 – Principal Engineer

-E9+ – Distinguished Engineer
+E9 – Distinguished Engineer

 Engineering Levels Expectations

-Levels Abbreviation
+Engineering Levels Abbreviation at Meta

 Let’s look first at the letters portion and understand what they mean.